jeremy-jarvis/applitools-demo/setting-up-applitools.md

 ```
 e2e/visual-tests/
   features/visual-tests.feature
-  steps/visual-tests.steps
+  steps/visual-tests.steps.ts
 ```

 You can name these files however you'd like.
 I don't plan on having more than one feature or steps file, so I am naming them generically.
+For applications with multiple pages or features, consider adding separate feature and steps files for each.

 Also, we don't need to add a `page-objects` folder because we will borrow the page objects file(s) from the standard test suite.

 ### Feature File